LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    | ?- packs::readme(lflat, Path).

-Additional documentation, including full API documentation, may also be available from the pack home page, which can be printed by using the ``describe/1-2`` predicates.
-For example:
+Additional documentation may also be available from the pack home page, which can be printed by using the ``describe/1-2`` predicates.
+For
+example:

 ::